Differences between cryptocurrencies and the traditional financial system: advantages, risks and regulatory future

 Autonomy and direct control of users over their assets

-Furthermore, this feature promotes financial inclusion, providing access to services to those excluded from the conventional banking system.
+Additionally, this feature promotes financial inclusion, providing access to services to those excluded from the conventional banking system.

-Technical advantages and challenges of cryptocurrencies
+Advantages and technical challenges of cryptocurrencies

-However, they also face significant challenges related to their volatility, security, and lack of traditional consumer protection mechanisms.
+However, they also face significant challenges related to their volatility, security and lack of traditional consumer protection mechanisms.

 Fast transfers and lower costs

-Financial inclusion for the unbanked
+Financial inclusion for unbanked people

 Volatility and associated risks